peteguan/peteguan.github.io/_posts/2018-02-13-how_to_set_ipsec_with_strongswan.md

 ![avatar](/images/ipsec/ipsec1_1_5.png){:height="80%" width="80%" .center-image}<br>
 Extracted the downloaded file, checked files inside the folder and then ran script to enable HSM support and openssl support.
 ![avatar](/images/ipsec/ipsec1_1_6.png){:height="80%" width="80%" .center-image}<br>
+Used commands <i>make</i> and <i>make install</i> to compile and install strongswan under <i>/usr/local/</i> directory.
+I did the same operation in both of A side and B side VM so that they could support tunnel mode.